XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation: Revisiting Graph CL for Recommendation

 \subsection{Uniformity Is What Really Matters}

-The last section has revealed that the contrastive loss InfoNCE is the key.
-However, we still have no idea how it operates.
-The previous research \cite{wang2020understanding} on the visual representation learning has identified that pre-training with the InfoNCE loss intensifies two properties: \textit{alignment} of features from positive pairs, and \textit{uniformity} of the normalized feature distribution on the unit hypersphere.
-It is unclear if the CL-based recommendation methods exhibit similar patterns under a joint learning setting.
-Since in recommendation the goal of $\mathcal{L}_{rec}$ is to align the interacted user-item pair, here we focus on investigating the uniformity.
+The previous section reveals that the InfoNCE contrastive loss is crucial to CL-based recommendation.
+However, it is still unclear how it operates.
+Previous research on visual representation learning \cite{wang2020understanding} has shown that pre-training with InfoNCE intensifies two properties: feature alignment of positive pairs and feature distribution uniformity on the unit hypersphere.
+It is unknown whether CL-based recommendation methods exhibit similar patterns under a joint learning setting.
+In this study, we focus on investigating the uniformity since the goal of $\mathcal{L}_{rec}$ in recommendation is to align the interacted user-item pairs.

-In our preliminary study \cite{yu2022graph}, we have displayed the distribution of 2,000 randomly sampled users after optimizing the InfoNCE loss.
-For a thorough understanding, in this version we sample both users and items.
-Specifically, we first rank users and items according to their popularity.
-Then 500 hot items are randomly sampled from the item group with the top 5\% interactions; the other 500 cold items are randomly sampled from the group with the bottom 80\% interactions, and so are the users.
-Afterwards, we map the learned representations to 2-dimensional space with t-SNE \cite{van2008visualizing}.
-All the representations are collected when the models reach their best.
-Then we plot the 2D feature distributions in Fig. \ref{figure:dist}.
-For a clearer presentation, the Gaussian kernel density estimation \cite{botev2010kernel} of $\arctan$(feature\_y/feature\_x) on the unit hypersphere $\mathcal{S}^{1}$ is also visualized.
+In our preliminary study \cite{yu2022graph}, we displayed the distribution of 2,000 randomly sampled users after optimizing the InfoNCE loss.
+To further investigate this, in this version, we sample both users and items.
+We rank users and items according to their popularity and randomly sample 500 hot items from the top 5\% interactions group and 500 cold items from the bottom 80\% interactions group.
+We also randomly sample users in the same way.
+We then map the learned representations to a 2-dimensional space with t-SNE \cite{van2008visualizing} and plot the 2D feature distributions in Fig. \ref{figure:dist}.
+We also visualize the Gaussian kernel density estimation \cite{botev2010kernel} of $\arctan$(feature\_y/feature\_x) on the unit hypersphere $\mathcal{S}^{1}$ for a clearer presentation.